rnfor-pro/terraform-ansible-k8s-automation/README.md

 $ ./DynamicInventory.py
 # Ansible command to setup k8s cluste using DynamicInventory.
+# copy your the <KeyPem> from the region terraform is going to provision your infrastructure into your ansible home directory

 ###### <span style="color:red">Replace \<Pemfile> with your pemfile path in server </span>
 ```sh